arfaram/ezmenubundle/README.md

 - `thisLocationId`: In the template it will add < link > (active) or < span > (inactive) link
 - `pathString`: Ìt is used to add an `active` css class in the current < li > path.
 See `currentClass`
 - `displayChildrenWhenItemClicked`:
-    - True: It shows the subitem list of the current clicked item
+    - true: It shows the subitem list of the current clicked item
-    - False: It shows all items in all levels
+    - false: It shows all items in all levels
-    - Note: You clould use `depth` in knp_menu_render() parameters to control the subitem level to show when `displayChildrenWhenItemClicked:false`
+    - ~Note: You clould use `depth` in knp_menu_render() parameters to control the subitem level to show when `displayChildrenWhenItemClicked:false`~
+- `depth`
 - `level`: use `main` to render repository navigation. the value should be unique per menu.
 Using this option you can setup some criterion on ContentType and the ParentLocationId to fetch.
 See default _main_ settings in config/services/menu_settings.yml

 Example